-Hi Dr. Bailey,
+“Hi Dr. Bailey,

 Do you have any advice how to get rid of perioral dermatitis with clotrimazole?
 I am dealing with gluten/allergy and leaky gut issues and take supplements for that, because I’m sure they are related.
 Also, is it common to get it not only around the mouth, but on the forehead?
 I get itchy pimples in clusters that won’t go away for anything!

-Typically perioral dermatitis happens on the face and involves the perioral and periocular (around the eyes) skin.
+Typically, perioral dermatitis happens on the face and involves the perioral and periocular (around the eyes) skin.
 It can move out from there, but I have not seen it jump to the forehead.
 That said, an inflammatory rash like this can present differently on every person.

 The rash typically extends onto the chin, up the crease to the nose and can move to the skin around the eyes.
-The pustules and blisters ultimately become very red, large and ‘juicy’ looking.
+The pustules and blisters ultimately become very red, large and “juicy” looking.
 Perioral dermatitis can be mistaken for acne, rosacea and facial dandruff (aka seborrheic dermatitis).

 There is a link between perioral dermatitis and chloride or fluoride exposure in dental products, strong prescription (halogenated) cortisone creams/ointments and asthma inhalers.

 How Do Doctor’s Treat Perioral Dermatitis?

-In my experience it needs to be used for at least several months, or else the rash comes back quickly.
+In my experience, it needs to be used for at least several months.
+Or else, the rash comes back quickly.

-I really don’t like putting patients on oral antibiotics and so I also combine a broad topical approach in the hopes that it will allow me to stop the tetracycline as soon as possible.
+I really don’t like putting patients on oral antibiotics, and so, I also combine a broad topical approach in the hopes that it will allow me to stop the tetracycline as soon as possible.
 I usually combine the oral treatment with three topical medicines.
 Patients layer the medicines on their rash.
-The topical prescriptions I usually recommend include:

-- An anti-bacterial topical (metrogel, erythromycin or cleocin topical prescriptions),
+- An anti-bacterial topical (metrogel, erythromycin or cleocin topical prescriptions).

-- An antifungal such as ketoconazole or clotrimazole creams
+- An antifungal such as ketoconazole or clotrimazole creams.

 - A mild, non-halogenated cortisone cream.

-Key points are that all topical medicines need to be non-irritating and all except the cortisone need to be continued for at least a month after the skin has cleared.
+Key points are that all topical medicines need to be non-irritating, and all (except the cortisone) need to be continued for at least a month after the skin has cleared.

-I usually also have my perioral dermatitis patients wash with my Calming Zinc Soap.
-This naturally hydrating and soothing soap contains medicated pyrithione zinc to help control skin yeast germs that may play a role in this rash.
-For years pyrithione zinc cleanser was only available as a harsh soap called ZNP, or in harsh dandruff shampoos.
-Now it’s available in this hydrating, naturally anti-inflammatory bar soap.
+This naturally-hydrating and soothing soap contains medicated pyrithione zinc to help control skin yeast germs that may play a role in this rash.
+For years, pyrithione zinc cleanser was only available as a harsh soap called ZNP, or in harsh dandruff shampoos.
+Now, it’s available in this hydrating, naturally anti-inflammatory bar soap.

-Also, continued exposure to fluoride and chloride containing medicines and products needs to be avoided.
+Also, continued exposure to fluoride and chloride-containing medicines and products needs to be avoided.

 The routine looks like this:

-Layered prescription medicines if being used
+Layered prescription medicines, if being used.

-Ideally broad spectrum mineral zinc oxide sunscreen such as EltaMD Daily SPF 40 is applied on top to prevent hyperpigmentation.
+Ideally, broad spectrum mineral zinc oxide sunscreen such as EltaMD Daily SPF 40 is applied on top to prevent hyperpigmentation.

-I hope that helps.
-Please remember I can talk generally about perioral dermatitis but, of course you need to follow up with your dermatologist regarding your diagnosis; I cannot in any way make a diagnosis or give specific advice for your particular treatment over the internet.
+I hope this helps.
+Please remember, I can talk generally about perioral dermatitis.
+But, of course, you need to follow up with your dermatologist regarding your diagnosis; I cannot in any way make a diagnosis or give specific advice for your particular treatment over the internet.

 Cynthia Bailey MD, Dermatologist